fenago/apache-cassandra/lab_7.md

  **keyspace**.
 The replication factor refers to the total number of copies of each row across the cluster.
-So a replication factor of `1` (as seen in the examples in previous chapters) means that there is only one copy of each row on one node.
+So a replication factor of `1` (as seen in the examples in previous labs) means that there is only one copy of each row on one node.
 For a replication factor of `2` , two copies of each row are on two different nodes.
 Typically, a replication factor of `3` is sufficient in most production scenarios.